 I hope it’s a warning sign from the Universe.
 You may turn things around and salvage the relationship.
 If you get that opportunity and succeed, thank that piece of jewelry properly for giving you this warning.

-Have you ever seen a movie in which something breaks, and that scene acts as a foreshadowing for another major event?
+Have you ever seen a movie in which something breaks, and that scene foreshadows another major event?
 Think of your jewelry breaking as a sign that something will end soon.

-This is yet another layer to what we just talked about, but it includes a lot more than human relationships.
+This is yet another layer to what we just discussed, but it includes much more than human relationships.
 It could mean the end of a career, bigger material loss, or (the worst likely scenario) your favorite ice cream will be discontinued.

 In Japan, an object can become sentient after 100 years.
 That is why some people still go through certain rituals before disposing of their belongings.
 At the very least, they thank them for their usefulness before bidding them farewell.